 The Board considered the investment performance of the Advisers with respect to the Fund, noting that the Advisers also act as investment adviser to certain funds with a similar investment objective and strategy.
-The Board considered the performance of the Fund, noting that the Fund had mixed year-to-date performance against two key indices and strong performance against its peers for the one-, three- and five-year periods ended March 31, 2023.
-The Board further considered performance information of the Fund compared to other comparable peer funds.
+The Board further considered performance information of the Fund compared to other comparable multi-strategy unlisted closed-end funds selected by an independent third party, as well as to relevant indices.
+The Board noted that the Fund had mixed calendar year performance against four key indices since inception, as well as year-to-date, and its annualized total return for the three-year period ended June 30, 2024 was the highest in its peer group, while its total return for the one-year period ended June 30, 2024 was equal to its peer group median and below its peer group average.
 The Board concluded that the performance of the Fund was satisfactory.

-INFINITY CORE ALTERNATIVE FUND (a Maryland Statutory Trust) Other Information - September 30, 2023 (unaudited)
+INFINITY CORE ALTERNATIVE FUND (a Maryland Statutory Trust) Other Information - September 30, 2024 (unaudited)